How to Choose a Bulimia Treatment Program/Center

 What to Look for When Choosing a Bulimia Treatment Program

 Eating disorder treatment is a long-term process.
-And while you generally maintain the option to switch providers mid-treatment, this can be logistically complicated and a potentially troubling disruption for the person in the program.
+While you generally maintain the option to switch providers mid-treatment, this can be logistically complicated and a potentially troubling disruption for the person in the program.

 That’s why taking a little extra time at the beginning of the process to find a treatment center that hits all your goals, or as many as possible, is worth the effort.